woossi0/suite/docs/usermanual/source/cartography/ysld/reference/filters.rst

 As mentioned above, the filter can be any valid construction made with CQL/ECQL (Extended/Contextual Query Language).

 CQL is written using a familiar text-based syntax with strong similarities to SQL statements.
-One can think of a CQL expression as the "WHERE" clause of a SQL statment.
+One can think of a CQL expression as the "WHERE" clause of a SQL statement.

 The following are all standard filter constructions: